ConnorMcWard/Case-Study/README.md

 - **Description**: The fee table records various fees associated with each unit, specifying whether each fee is mandatory and whether it is refundable.

 ## Deviation from 3NF
-- **Explanation**: In implementing this database design, we do not fully adhere to the third normal form.
-This decision stems from the need to optimize for practical usage scenarios over theoretical database normalization principles.
-Specifically, the challenge lies in accommodating a flexible pricing structure that can vary significantly across different properties without necessitating a complete system redesign or a standardized pricing model.
+- **Explanation**: In this database design, I did not fully adhere to the third normal form.
+The the reason why there are individual tables for both Pricing and Fee is due to the fact that there are that there would be many redundancies in the Unit table if it was included with the Pricing and Fee table.

-## Scalability Considerations
-- **Adding More Properties**: The design supports scalability in terms of property expansion.
-New properties can be added seamlessly to the **Property** table without impacting the performance of the system.
-The one-to-many relationship from properties to units ensures that the system can scale horizontally as new properties are added.
-- **Handling Increased Transaction Volume and Data Size**: The separation of concerns by having distinct tables for units, pricing, and fees allows the database to handle increased loads and transaction volumes effectively.
-This modular approach means that queries can be optimized on a per-table basis, and indexes can be used efficiently to speed up data retrieval operations as the size of the database grows.

-**Summary**:
-This schema is designed to balance practicality and performance, acknowledging trade-offs in normalization for the benefit of scalability and flexibility in real-world applications.